 Emily: If you have any technical difficulties during the webinar, please use that same questions feature to get my attention, and I’ll do my best to resolve the problem for you.
 We will be sharing a recording of the webinar with you, as well as a copy of the slide deck once we wrap up here.
 Dean’s got a lot of great resources and ideas for you.
 So, don’t worry too much about scribbling notes because you will get that PowerPoint deck after the webinar concludes.
 Just keep an eye on our email tomorrow for details about how to access the recording and the PowerPoint slides.

 Emily: Now, let’s get started.
-I’m pleased to welcome today’s speaker, Dean Ballard, Director of Mathematics, with the Consortium for Reaching Excellence in Education, also known as CORE.
+I’m pleased to welcome today’s speaker, Dean Ballard, Director of Mathematics with CORE Inc..
 Dean holds a Masters degree in Math Education from Sonoma State University, and secondary teaching credentials for both mathematics and English.
 Over the last 12 years Dean has specialized in professional development for both elementary and secondary math teachers.
 This work has included the formation of state math exams, coordinating the creation of high school math standards, writing math courses, and directing math programs for the pre-college department at Sonoma State.

 Emily: Over the last six years Dean has focused on writing, editing, and facilitating math professional development for both online and face to face work with teachers.
 Dean has 20 years of experience in the classroom, teaching all levels of math, from fifth grade through AP calculus.
 He is a member of the National Council of Teachers of Mathematics, National Council of Supervisors of Mathematics, and the California Math Council.
 He’s just an exceptional math teacher, and he is here to share a lot of great strategies and information with us today about how to better support our struggling math students.